Chasmataspidida: Phylogenetic position

 Chasmataspidids have a controversial phylogenetic position within Chelicerata.
 The first species to be discovered were thought to be unusual fossil xiphosuran, while later species were often based on specimens initially misidentified as eurypterids.
 Chasmataspidids had been interpreted as relatives/members of either xiphosurans or eurypterids, or forming a clade (Dekatriata) with eurypterids and arachnids.
-Some studies even suggest that chasmataspidids may not represent a monophyletic taxon - for example as a paraphyletic grade where the eurypterids arose; or a polyphyletic group with Chasmataspis and diploaspidids more closely related to xiphosuans and eurypterids, respectively.
+Some studies even suggest that chasmataspidids may not represent a monophyletic taxon - for example as a paraphyletic grade where the eurypterids arose; or a polyphyletic group with Chasmataspis and diploaspidids more closely related to xiphosurans and eurypterids, respectively.
 The polyphyletic hypothesis was based on the xiphosuran-like characters of Chasmataspis (e.g. genal spines, chelate limbs, fused opisthosomal segments) and eurypterid-like characters found on diploaspidid genera (e.g. paddles on appendage VI).
-However this interpretation could be unreliable, as the characters are either partially shared by both xiphosuans and eurypterids (e.g. genal spines were be found in eurypterid juveniles; some xiphosurans have non-chelate limbs and unfused opisthosoma) or more likely represent a result of parallel evolution (e.g. the paddles of diploaspidids and swimming eurypterids have different component).
+However this interpretation could be unreliable, as the characters are either partially shared by both xiphosurans and eurypterids (e.g. genal spines were found in eurypterid juveniles; some xiphosurans have non-chelate limbs and unfused opisthosoma) or more likely represent a result of parallel evolution (e.g. the paddles of diploaspidids and swimming eurypterids have different component).
 Additionally, the monophyly of chasmataspidids could be supported by the unique component of 4-segmented preabdomen and 9-segmented postabdomen as well.
-As of 2010s, many studies supports the monophyly of Chasmataspidida and Dekatriata (Chasmataspidida+Eurypterida+Arachnida).
+As of the 2010s, many studies supports the monophyly of Chasmataspidida and Dekatriata (Chasmataspidida+Eurypterida+Arachnida).

 Interrelationships

 As of 2019, up to 12 genera had been associated within Chasmataspidida.
 With the exception of Diploaspis which compose of 3 species since 2017, all chasmataspidid genera are monotypic.
 The order Chasmataspidida subdivided into two families: Chasmataspididae and Diploaspididae. the former consists of Chasmataspis (and possibly also Kiaeria) while the latter include the remaining genera.
-Chasmataspididae is defined by a horseshoe-shaped carapace with distinct genal spines and a completely fused preabdomen; while Diploaspididae is defined by a semicircular to subquadrate carapace and a preabdomen with curved, nontrilobate segments.
+Chasmataspididae is defined by a horseshoe-shaped carapace with distinct genal spines and a completely fused preabdomen; while Diploaspididae is defined by a semicircular to subquadrate carapace and a preabdomen with curved, non-trilobate segments.